quarkus-qe/quarkus-test-suite/README.md

 PriceConsumer puts received number into ConcurrentLinkedQueue of Integers.
 State of this queue is exposed using PriceResource which is called from the test.

+### `messaging/infinispan-grpc-kafka`

+Module verifies that gRPC, Infinispan and Kafka extensions work together with SSL and SASL authentication.

 ### `messaging/kafka-streams-reactive-messaging`

 Verifies that `Quarkus Kafka Stream` and `Quarkus SmallRye Reactive Messaging` extensions works as expected.